xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 `version`: Defines the Android Version Name customizations for the delivered build.
 The default value is the current version name and the short-hash commit, joined by a hyphen.
-`releaseNotes`: Define the release notes customizations.
+`releaseNotes`: Defines the release notes customizations.
 `fabric`: Defines the configuration needed to deploy the artifacts in Fabric's Beta.
 `googlePlay`: Defines the configuration needed to deploy the artifacts in Google Play.

-You can read the more about each block in the [project's GitHub Repository](https://github.com/xmartlabs/android-snapshot-publisher#setup), but I promise you that the setup is really easy.
+You can read more about each of the blocks in the [project's GitHub Repository](https://github.com/xmartlabs/android-snapshot-publisher#setup), but I promise you that the setup is really easy.

 After the setup process is finished, the plugin defines some gradle tasks that can be run.
 The naming convention is as follows: `[action][Variant][BuildType]`.